jonasmalacofilho/map-matching-lab/README.md

 #### BlueSwiss

-Map-matching with multiple shortest paths on the graphs of link fit to each input point.
+Map-matching with multiple shortest paths on the graph of link fit to each input point.